 Kona was a massive disappointment for us.
 We were told the weather is always sunny — it’s not.
 It rained most every day and it was perpetually gray skies.
 It is also pretty far from other points of interest.
 While there are some cool things to do in Kona, the extra 30 minutes of drive time to get to the resort district of Waikoloa isn’t worth doing every time you want to sit on a gorgeous beach.
 The vibe in Kona is Cozumel on meth, which makes Kona a far cry from all other Hawaiian hubs we’ve called home.

 We spent 9 nights on Hawaii.
 Our pace was fast and we took a day in the middle to argue and rest.
-With another three nights we could have done the island to completion (far as we’re concerned).
+With another three nights we could have done the island to completion (as far as we’re concerned).

 Don’t Miss: Volcanoes National Park, Mauna Kea Summit, Hawaii Tropical Botanical Garden, Waipio/Pololu Valley.